 The proposal did not address the West’s concerns about what would ultimately happen to Iran’s existing reserve of such higher-grade enrichment uranium.

 Uranium needs to be refined only to up to 5% for use in running power plants.
+A 90% threshold is required for atomic bomb material.

 Iran says it needs a 20% stockpile to fuel a medical isotope reactor.
 Western powers fear Iran’s underlying goal is to advance towards bomb-grade purity and are seeking guarantees via negotiations that this will not come to pass.